box/box-typescript-sdk-gen/docs/chunkedUploads.md

 - uploadSessionId `string`
   - The ID of the upload session.
   - Used as `upload_session_id` in path `path` of the API call
+- headers `DeleteFileUploadSessionByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+A blank response is returned if the session was successfully aborted.

 ## List parts